10 Seemingly Innocent Symptoms You Shouldn't Ignore

 Blood in the stool generally may mean hemorrhoids and even colon cancer.

 10. Swelling in Legs and Pain in Joints

-Swelling in legs and joints are normally ignored, but if you notice swelling in one leg after sitting for a long time it can be due to blood clot.
-And if you notice swelling in both the legs, it can be due to liver disease or kidney disorder.
+Swelling in legs and joints is normally ignored, but if you notice swelling in one leg after sitting for a long time it can be due to a blood clot.
+And if you notice swelling in both legs, it can be due to liver disease or kidney disorder.

-Thus small, harmless symptoms are often the warning signs of something more serious.
-If we pay attention to these signals that our body is sending us, we would save the precious time between diagnosis and treatment, saving lives!
+These small, harmless symptoms are often the warning signs of something more serious.
+If we pay attention to these signals that our body is sending us, we would save precious time between diagnosis and treatment, saving lives!

 Give RCB & Associates, LLC a call to review your Health Insurance and other plans and compare your options, 616-233-9050.